niiknow/importaz/README.md

 # importaz
 We were looking for a cheap, low to no maintenance (cloud), and high performance document database that will notify you when a record has changed.

-*Why?*
-1. Cloud - because we don't want to manage it
-2. High Performance - because we want to scale and would like to support multitenancy, someday.
-3. Cheap - because we want to help our client save $$$
-4. Bulk - quickly import data
-5. Notification - we need the ability to trigger, webhook, and possibly index on record change, and so on...

-There are so many BaaS out there that support this, such as Stamplay; but after witnessing how Parsed shutdown, we decided to limit our research to the big three Cloud Providers: Azure, AWS, and Google.
-After much research, it was down to:

-AWS - SimpleDB and DynamoDB.

-Azure - Table Storage and DocumentDB.

-Google -  Bigtable, Firebase, and DataStore

-We ruled out DynamicDB, DocumentDB, Bigtable, and DataStore due to their cost running node/instance cost.
-SimpleDB seem to be dead.
-What left are Firebase and Azure Table Storage.

-At first, Firebase seem to be great.
-It provides a lot of features out of the box.
-Since it's a live database, it can easily notify you on document changes.
-It already have integration with Elastic Search by using Flashlight.
-Unfortunately, research shows that it's kind of quirky and doesn't perform well on the server-side.
-There are also report of performance issue even with a single tenant.
-Through process of elimination, we're left with Azure Table Storage.

-We have not completely ruled out Firebase yet.
-We loved the tight integration with authentication, authorization, and analytics.
-We may use it in the front-end some day; but for now, we decided to work with Azure Table Storage.

-Along the way, we also looked at Cloudant by IBM.
-One biggest advantage of Cloudant is that it has Elastic Search built-in.
-It has potential but it's still a little on the high price range.
-The lesson of Parsed is not about how small BaaS cannot survive.
-Parsed was own by Facebook so they are not small.
-It is about how you cannot bet on just one BaaS.
-It requires this kind of research to record possible options, Cloudant or Firebase, if Azure Table Storage no longer work for us in the future.

 # Goal
 This library aim to create a RESTful service endpoint to extend Azure Storage, especially Azure Table Storage.